ulyagram77/vscode-pets/docs/source/index.rst

 ..
-VS Code Pets documentation master file, created by sphinx-quickstart on Wed Nov  2 12:06:50 2022.
+EBANARIUM documentation master file, created by sphinx-quickstart on Wed Nov  2 12:06:50 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-VS Code Pets
+EBANARIUM
 ============

 An extension for VS Code that puts pets in your editor to keep you company whilst you code.